Arif-Foysal/obsidian/File and Text Manipulation.md

 `sls` or Select-String command to find words or other string of characters and files.
-Let's search for the word 'foo' in the file one.txt- `sls foo one.txt` we can also search through through several files in the directory using [[wildcards]]
+Let's search for the word 'foo' in the file one.txt- `sls foo one.txt` we can also search through through several files in the directory using [[Bash Wildcards]]
 ###### searching for something within directory/filtering
 `-Filter` option can be used for this job
 ex: Listing all the .exe files in the current directory (including the subdirectory)-